MicrosoftDocs/cpp-docs/docs/standard-library/iostream.md

 #### Remarks

 The object controls unbuffered insertions to the standard error output as a wide stream.
-Once the object is constructed, the expression `wcerr.`[flags](../standard-library/ios-base-class.md#flags) `&` [`unitbuf`](../standard-library/ios-functions.md#unitbuf) is nonzero.
+Once the object is constructed, the expression `wcerr.flags & unitbuf` is nonzero.

 #### Example